tylerneylon/water/docs/scratch.md

 propose that we use parse-level commands instead of a substitution.
 The rules would be relatively simple, so this approach seems feasible to me.

+---

+Including files.

+I think this can be a pipeline of a file loader and a nestable parser.
+The trouble is the debugging info.
+For now, every rule has just a start_pos and an end_pos.
+I think in the end that we'll want more data with each rule, such as a list (stack) of points within a nest of files, including both orig_pos and text_pos with version number.
+We would also like a filename/source field that could include either the file name (the obvious case) or something indicating where it came from as a string in code (the less obvious case).

+Current plan: Get an exec-like function working that breaks debugging info, and then fix debugging info on top of that.